About me

 I enjoy making music, hacking, ping-pong, Portuguese, and spontaneous adventures.

-I'm starting my Ph.D. at UPenn in Fall 2025, advised by Steve Zdancewic.
+I'm a first-year Ph.D student at Ph.D. at Penn, advised by Steve Zdancewic.

 Some projects I've worked on recently